yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/bringup-param-profiles.md

 When running the NAV2 bringup, a **profile** is required in the parameters.
 It is used to switch between the parameter sets for the nodes used by the NAV2 bringup and it is simply a Python function that locates the relevant parameter files.
 To check the available profiles, navigate to the [lgdxrobot2_bringup/param](https://gitlab.com/lgdxrobotics/lgdxrobot2-ros2/-/tree/main/lgdxrobot2_bringup/param?ref_type=heads) folder.

+## Nav2 Controller Plugins

+Nav2 offers different controller plugins for line following, each using a distinct algorithm.
+LGDXRobot2 ROS 2 allows switching between the available plugins through profiles.

+* `Model Predictive Path Integral Controller (MPPI)` – This is the default plugin, so specifying a profile is not required.
+* `DWB Controller` – Use `loc-dwb` as the profile name.
+* `Graceful Controller` – Use `loc-gc` as the profile name.
+* `Regulated Pure Pursuit Controller` – Use `loc-rpp` as the profile name.

 ## Profile Explanation

+This section is subject to change.
+{.alert .alert-warning}

 * A profile name starting with `slam` indicates that the profile is intended for SLAM, while `loc` indicates that it is intended for localisation.
 * If the profile name includes `-sim`, it is intended for simulation.